How to Barbecue Perfect Medium Rare Filet Mignon

 - Pepper to taste

-Take the meat out of the refrigerator an hour before grilling.
+Take the meat out of the refrigerator two hours before grilling.
 Getting the meat to room temperature will help it cook evenly.
-Never put filet mignon directly out of the refrigerator onto the grill.
+Never put filet mignon directly out of the refrigerator onto the grill because the steak won't cook evenly.

-Put the filet mignon on a plate, crack fresh pepper onto it, and then add salt to both sides.
+Put the filet mignon on a plate, drizzle with olive oil, crack fresh pepper onto it, and then add salt to both sides.
 I like to pat the seasoning gently into the meat with my hands.

 Getting the Grill Ready

-Heat the grill to as hot as it will go (500 degrees), and scrub it with a wire brush if it's dirty.
+Heat the grill to (500 degrees), and scrub it with a wire brush if it's dirty.
 Once it's clean, spray it with a little oil to keep the filet from sticking to the grill.

 Sear the Steaks